**It** doesn’t really matter to the buyer.

 Create Disruptive Content Without Switching Context

-Interrupt and disrupt your reader before a notification takes that power away from your content.
-Make your content MORE interesting than their distractions – By dividing and displaying content differently:
+Influence your reader before a notification takes that power away from your content.
+Make your content MORE interesting than their distractions – By dividing and displaying content differently.
+This is how:

-Use bullets instead of a clunky chunky text box
+- Use bullets instead of a clunky text box

 Anchor Text and User Experience